Complaint Handling Code 2024 FAQs

 • Can a landlord use its own definition of a service request in its complaints policy?

-Landlords are permitted to use its own definition of a service request and are expected to set out the definition and how it will handle service requests in its complaints policy (and any other relevant policies and/or procedures).
+For clarity landlords are expected to use the definition of a service request set out in the Code in its complaints policy (and any other relevant policies and/or procedures).

 • How should service requests be recorded, monitored and reviewed and how often should reviews take place?

-• If a resident raises dissatisfaction with the handling of their service request, are landlords required to raise a complaint even if it hasn’t finished handling the service request?
+• If a resident raises dissatisfaction with the handling of their service request, are landlords required to raise a complaint even if it has not finished handling the service request?

 • If a resident raises dissatisfaction with the handling of their service request, are landlords required to raise a complaint at stage 2?